andedevsecops/DocuSign-SecurityEvents/README.md

 ## Post Deployment Steps
 1. **Important**
-   After successful deployment, Navigate to Resource Group and search for storage account, named - `docusign<<uniqueid>>` and upload previously saved file **"DocuSignRSAPrivateKey.key"** to "docusign-monitor" container
+   After successful deployment, Navigate to Resource Group and search for storage account, named - `<<FunctionAppName>><<uniqueid>>` and upload previously saved file **"DocuSignRSAPrivateKey.key"** to "docusign-monitor" container

-2. DocuSignIntegrationKey, DocuSignAdminUserGUID, DocuSignAccountID and Workspace Key will be placed as "Secrets" in the Azure KeyVault `docusignkv<<uniqueid>>` with only Azure Function access policy.
+2. DocuSignIntegrationKey, DocuSignAdminUserGUID, DocuSignAccountID and Workspace Key will be placed as "Secrets" in the Azure KeyVault `<<FunctionAppName>><<uniqueid>>` with only Azure Function access policy.
 If you want to see/update these secrets,

 	```
 		a.
-Go to Azure KeyVault "docusignkv<<uniqueid>>"
+Go to Azure KeyVault "<<FunctionAppName>><<uniqueid>>"
 		b.
 Click on "Access Policies" under Settings
 		c.
 Click on "Add Access Policy"
 			i.
 Configure from template : Secret Management